 Social work is not a mandated service in either Assisted Living or Long-Term Care.
-Currently, individuals in Assisted Living have limited ready access to a social worker unless their Health Authority Liaison happens to be one.
+Currently, individuals in Assisted Living have limited access to a social worker.
 Some Long-Term Care sites have a social worker; some do not (British Columbia Law Institute, 2019).
-When there is a social worker, often the ratio of social work hours to the number of residents is very large.
+When there is a social worker, often the ratio of number of residents to social work hours is very large.
 One social worker can be responsible for service to well over 100 residents (Munn & Adorno, 2008; Rockwell, 2012).

 Social workers also provide critical and meaningful support to residents' families.
-To help us better understand the gaps and varying availability in social work services to residents and their families in Assisted Living and Long-Term Care throughout the province, the BC Association of Social Workers'(BCASW) Seniors Community of Practice sought out provincial data on the number of social work positions in BC.
+To help better understand the gaps and varying availability in social work services to residents and their families in Assisted Living and Long-Term Care throughout the province, the BCASW Seniors Community of Practice is seeking provincial data on the number of social work positions in BC.
 To date, we have been unable to secure any provincial data and it is unclear whether it is being collected.

-The British Columbia Ministry of Health (2019a) notes that, "(l)ong-term care services include: (...) clinical support services (e.g. rehabilitation and social work services) as identified in the care plan."
-Long-term care sites also provide "end-of-life and palliative care services" as outlined by the British Columbia Ministry of Health (2019b) that include "psychological care" and "loss and grief support for family caregivers."
-Considering these important aspects of long-term care services, it is critical to ensure sufficient and appropriate social work services are available to all individuals in Long-Term Care across our province.
+The British Columbia Ministry of Health (2019a) notes that long-term care services include clinical support services (e.g. rehabilitation and social work services) as identified in the care plan.
+Long-term care sites also provide end-of-life and palliative care services as outlined by the British Columbia Ministry of Health (2019b) that include "psychological care" and "loss and grief support for family caregivers."
+Considering these important aspects of Long-Term Care services, it is critical to ensure sufficient and appropriate social work services are available to all individuals in Long-Term Care across our province.